Samuel Dunn (mathematician): Life and career in London

 He published an account of their Description and Use, 2nd edition, octavo, London, 1759.
 From the preface, it appears that in 1758 Dunn had become master of an academy "for boarding and qualifying young gentlemen in arts, sciences, and languages, and for business", at Chelsea.
 It was the Maritime Academy, at Ormond House, Paradise Row where there was a good observatory.

 On 1 January 1760, he made the observation of a remarkable comet.
 Other discoveries he communicated to the Royal Society; between 1761 and 1771, Dunn contributed nine papers to the Philosophical Transactions of the Royal Society, of which body, however, he was not a fellow.
+Samuel Dunn was one of the few teachers appointed to issue ship masters with certificates of competence on behalf of the Board of Longitude from 1767.
+He designed instruments to better measure large angles of longitude and was supported by the Board of Longitude in these efforts.
 On the title-page of his Atlas he appears as a member of the Philosophical Society at Philadelphia, America.
 A few of his letters to the historian Thomas Birch are preserved, and one to the botanist Emanuel Mendes da Costa.

 Dunn married Elizabeth Harrison in 1763.
 Towards the close of 1763, he gave up the school at Chelsea, and fixing himself at Brompton Park, near Kensington, resumed once more his private teaching.
-In 1764 he made a short tour through France.
+In 1764, he made a short tour through France.
 In 1774, when residing at 6 Clement's Inn, near Temple Bar, he published his excellent New Atlas of the Mundane System, or of Geography and Cosmography, describing the Heavens and the Earth. … The whole elegantly engraved on sixty-two copper plates.
 With a general introduction, folio, London (second and third editions of which appeared in 1788 and 1789, respectively).
 About this time his reputation led to his being appointed mathematical examiner of the candidates for the East India Company's service.

 Under the company's auspices he was enabled to publish in a handsome form several of his more important works.
 Such were: